 JoeVelluto has always explored creativity in its most varied forms: first of all a pure activity of vision, critical research, teaching and experimentation with new forms of expression in the field of design and communication.

-To mark the beginning of this path, the "RosAria" project - presented in the 2002 during the "Opos Under 35" competition and became part of the permanent exhibition Die Neue Sammlung (Design Museum of Monaco) -: a crown of the disposable rosary, made of bubble wrap.
+The "RosAria" project - presented in 2002 on the occasion of the "Opos Under 35" competition and became part of the permanent exhibition Die Neue Sammlung (Design Museum of Monaco) - marks the beginning of this path -: a crown of disposable rosary, made of bubble wrap.

 Other concrete examples of this constant tension to "reflect" on design and its functions are "funcooldesign", the personal exhibition, curated by Oliviero Toscani, presented in the 2011 at the Triennale Design Museum and "UseLess Is More", curated by Beppe Finessi, first interpretation of the concept of Adesign.